ValorZard/Nim-Platformer/README.md

 Add Gamestates, and a replay feature.

+Add a diagram of the current state machine

+Figure out how to do states for a set amount of frames (hitlag)

+Figure out fixed update, 60 frames a second.

 Seperate out code into multiple files

 Make hitboxes/collision better, more feature rich.
+(Add godot style collision normals, lines of overlap)

 Add Floors, Walls, Ceilings.
 (Floors has ground jumps, walls have wall jumps)

 Have more complex collision for the player (change from boxes to circles)

 Use Zinac's algorithm to make rollback netcode: https://gist.github.com/rcmagic/f8d76bca32b5609e85ab156db38387e9

+ADD DOCUMENTATION (Total beginner should understand)

 Reference material for the project: